teamniteo/handbook/work-process.md

 * you are only assigned to a ticket when you need to do something: give feedback, vote on Story Points or are the champion working on the User Story
 * unassign yourself when you have done the above task

+## Writing User Stories

+When you open a new issue in Operations repository, a template will guide you through the process.

+Things to be written in the User Story:

+**User Story**

+"As a ..., I want ..., so that ..."

+**Description**

+Write in as much detail as possible, add mockups, previous discussion, etc.

+**Definition of Done**

+Only remove what is not necessary.

+* 100% test coverage.
+* Write/Update tech docs: are there any technical docs that need to be written or updated?
+* Write/Update support docs: notify support and they will go through the steps of the User Story and write or update the support docs.
+* Write/Update Help Center article: notify support and they will go through the steps of the User Story and write or update the Help Center.
+* Intra/Handbook docs: notify operations and they will go through the steps of the User Story and write or update Handbook or Intra.
+* Deployed.

+**Acceptance Criteria**

+Activities that need to be performed so this user story can be moved to `Done`.
+Links to PR, tested and working feature, notified support, etc.

 ## Story Point Estimation

 [Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
 One full time member on sprint should be able to do 10 Story Points.
 To label a User Story, we use [unicode emoticon numbers](http://unicode.org/emoji/charts/full-emoji-list.html#keycap) in title of the issue: 1️⃣, 2️⃣, 3️⃣, 5️⃣, 8️⃣, 1️⃣3️⃣, 2️⃣0️⃣, 4️⃣0️⃣, 1️⃣0️⃣0️⃣